John Geddie (secretary): Career

 In 1590 he was secretary to an embassy to Denmark led by John Skene and Colonel William Stewart.
 First they went to London and Skene sent Geddie to William Cecil to arrange their audience with Elizabeth.
 Geddie left Helsingør on 30 August with letters for John Maitland, Robert Bowes and Skene's wife, Helen Somerville.

-Geddie drew out a Latin acrostic poem for a work of his colleague William Fowler, a discourse on the history of mathematics titled 'Methodi, sive compendii mathematici'.

 In December 1591 Geddie discussed letters from Spain sent to Sir John Seton of Barns with the English courtier Roger Aston.
 In January the English ambassador Robert Bowes asked Geddie to investigate and inform him of Spanish and Catholic intrigues at court, working with Roger Aston.
 In Bowes' opinion, Geddie was "honest, wise, and in great credit with all the king's secret seals", and would accept a gratuity like others in English pay.

 Bowes mentioned that Geddie had carried a warning to the king from the rebel Earl of Bothwell in November 1592, which was false, and an attempt to incriminate Lord John Hamilton.

 Geddie lost royal favour in 1594 apparently for losing a comprising document that suggested James VI was negotiating with Spain.
 These papers came in to the hands of Robert Bowes.

 Geddie is associated with an early view of the town of St Andrews, and the musical part-books compiled by Thomas Wode, who mentioned that Geddie had promised to contribute a drawing of the royal arms.